KWYi/Sequence-to-sequence-pytorch/README.md

 # Sequence-to-sequence

-This is a PyTorch implementation of sequence-to-seqence (seq2seq) and seq2seq with additive attention.
+This is a PyTorch implementation of sequence-to-seqence (seq2seq) and seq2seq + additive attention.

 This code has been used for the paper "Forecast of Major Solar X-Ray Flare Flux Profiles Using Novel Deep Learning Models" (https://doi.org/10.3847/2041-8213/ab701b).